Centennial Gardens Hours are Monday – Sunday 12 p.m. to 5 p.m. weather permitting.

 Floral Park Conservation Society

 The Floral Park Conservation Society (FPCS) was formed by a group of interested community members.
-We gathered as a non-profit organization to provide valuable services to the community.
-Our beginning meetings were held at the old storm basin.
-Since that time, the FPCS received the 501(c)(3) non-profit statuses through the Internal Revenue Service.
-This allows us donors to deduct contributions to the FPCS from their taxes annually.
-Dedicated FPCS members dedicate over 3000 hours of labor in the last 18 months.
+They gathered as a non-profit organization to provide valuable services to the community.
+The beginning meetings were held at the old storm basin.
+Since that time, the FPCS received the 501(c)(3) non-profit status through the Internal Revenue Service.
+This allows donors to deduct contributions to the FPCS from their taxes annually.
+Dedicated FPCS members contributed over 3,000 hours of labor in 18 months.
 This began the long, arduous process of transforming the barren lands into a bird sanctuary and landmark garden for our community.

 - The Village’s Public Works crew constructed the ½ mile pathway adjacent to the fence for walking and jogging.
-The pathway will be the site of extensive and diverse plantings in the coming years starting this fall.
+The pathway will be the site of extensive and diverse plantings.

 - Over 100 truckloads of broken glass and debris were picked up by the hundreds of volunteers who came to FPCS clean-up days.